-Mold is a natural occurrence, but there are some very dangerous molds that can significantly affect health.
-The topic of mold has been especially focused on toxic mold, or stachybotrys chartarum.
-This form of toxic mold, or black mold, is what has been referred to as the “Dateline Mold” after the news program presented a segment on its dangerous effects.
-Toxic mold is so dangerous that homeowners have filed lawsuits against their insurance companies and homebuilders for the health effects suffered because of it.
+Mold is a natural occurrence, but there are some very dangerous molds that can significantly affect your health.
+Toxic mold is known as stachybotrys chartarum.
+This form of mold, or black mold, is what became known as “Dateline Mold” after the news program presented a segment on its dangerous effects.
+Toxic mold is so dangerous that homeowners have filed lawsuits against their insurance companies and homebuilders after suffering health effects because of it.

-If suspecting toxic mold is present, a thorough home inspection will be able to uncover the dangerous mold form, which should be professionally treated.
+If toxic mold may be present, a thorough home inspection will be able to identify the presence of the dangerous mold form, which should be professionally treated.
 Toxic molds produce chemicals called mycotoxins that can cause rashes, seizures, respiratory problems, unusual bleeding and severe fatigue.
-Stachbybotrys chartarum toxic mold occurs when water damage, excessive humidity, water leaks, condensation, water infiltration or flooding is present.
+Stachybotrys chartarum toxic mold occurs when water damage, excessive humidity, water leaks, condensation, water infiltration or flooding is present.

-Requiring very wet or humid conditions to grow, this type of toxic mold will only grow on wood, paper and cotton products, affecting around two to five percent of American homes.
+Requiring very wet or humid conditions to grow, this type of toxic mold will only grow on wood, paper and cotton products.
+It affects around two to five percent of American homes.